efficientcss/stylelint-config-ecss/README.md

 **ECSS sets simple rules for simple styling.** No more naming everything, no more technological dependencies.
 Only intentional, consistent, simple, expressive, predictable, sustainable CSS.

+This config adds a more detailed messaging system.

 For the complete documentation, see [ecss.info](https://ecss.info).

 ## Installation